Sara Parkin: Politics

 On moving to Leeds in 1976, Parkin discovered the Ecology Party (as the UK Green Party was then known).
 She stood (unsuccessfully) against Keith Joseph in the 1979 general election and in several local elections.
 When her husband's work as a cancer epidemiologist took the family to live in Lyon France, she became involved with the international growth of green politics.
 This including leading on the establishment of the Coordination of (European) Green Parties (a grouping now known as the European Green Party for which she acted as Co-secretary and Spokesperson until 1991.
 With activists in other European Green Parties she provided support for green-oriented parties around the world, including dissident movements in east Europe.

 Parkin emerged as the most articulate and telegenic Green Party spokesperson after 1989 and was credited with being committed to Green Party policy and practical in terms of political tactics.
 Caroline Lucas remembers being “exhausted in the office and she’d burst through the door and bring with her new thoughts and ideas” while journalist Walter Schwartz considered her “the party’s best all-rounder, the easiest of the Greens to imagine as a Cabinet Minister.
 She is a highly organised political animal.
 Most Greens are not.”

 After an exploratory approach by the Labour Party, Parkin was defeated in her attempt at the 1989 Green Party conference to secure agreement to open negotiations with other parties on an alliance to bring in a proportional election system.

-She was also associated with Green 2000, a group advocating constitutional changes to the Green Party, including the creation of an Executive Committee, with a Chair, a Regional Council, and only two principle speakers (Immediately after the 1989 election 32 speakers were offered to the press).
+She was also associated with Green 2000, a group advocating constitutional changes to the Green Party, including the creation of an Executive Committee, with a Chair, a Regional Council, and only two principal speakers (Immediately after the 1989 election 32 speakers were offered to the press).
 The party voted to agree these changes, electing a Green 2000 supporter to every post, and Sara Parkin as Chair.
 This organisational structure is still in place.

 The 1992 general election results were not good for the Green Party largely because of predictions of a hung parliament, but also because of the ongoing internal disarray of the Green Party.
 Parkin resigned before the 1992 Green Party Conference citing the party's refusal to sanction what was openly described as a campaign “to harry the (Green 2000) leadership at every opportunity until its members simply gave up in despair and quit.”

 The harrying persisted at the conference itself, with the last straw proving the party's ‘open door’ to the controversial David Icke.

 Green Parties: An international guide, which Parkin published early in 1989 is out of print, but remains a benchmark study of green politics at that time.
 Her 1994 biography of her friend, German Green Party leader Petra Kelly The life and death of Petra Kelly is published in several languages most recently in 2016 in Spanish.

 Parkin remains an advocate of Green Parties, arguing consistently for the need to organise for success and the importance to that of good leadership.